JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 Note: After initiating video generation, you can use the project\_id to query the generation status through the /open/prj\_info endpoint.

 ### Get the generated video
+Use the project_id obtained from the "Generate Video from Product Information" step to retrieve details about the video generation, including status and duration.
+Access the generated video using the video_url.